duken72/duken72.github.io/_posts/2020-10-14-Dear-Recruiter.md

 **If you wish to know why have I chosen this fields, my background and motivation for me to decide taking on this path, please go to *[this sharing](https://duken72.github.io/2020/Why-Robotics/)*.**

-Don't you know, my personality type is INFJ, I'm not a shy one, but still quite private, not the kind of person who extremely enjoys making brand new connections with others.
-However, for you to being here, reading this, I appreciate your time and effort getting to know me, and in return, I am too willing to open up myself for sharing.
+Don't you know, my personality type is INFJ, I'm not a shy one, but still quite private, not the kind of person who extremely enjoys making brand new connections with others, getting attention or fame.
+However, for you being here, reading this, I appreciate your time and effort getting to know me, and in return, I am, too, willing to open up myself, things that I would normally don't feel comfortable or needed to share with others.

 For me.. to do this, I hope you could see my **determination**.. and also a bit of desperation to find an internship, and later on, an open job position.
 This blog is created with a wish for you guys to know me more in person, not just my CV and transcript.

 I hope you have a great time here.
 If you have more time, or perhaps out of curiosity, feel free to check other posts, hope you enjoy them.